 - Valuing my time and skill set.
 In short: I need to charge more for my freelance writing services and/or perhaps find new clients.
 This will be easier since I have the tools to do it now.

-- The switch to Cloudway hosting from Siteground wa very stressful.
+- The switch to Cloudway hosting from Siteground was very stressful.
 It was about 3 weeks of sorting through issues.
 However, my site is faster now and it seems to work better.
 I have my own independent server now instead of a shared one.
 It should be able to handle increased traffic load now.

 - Sales pages – those are still a struggle, but it’s getting easier.
-It’s just another skill that take s time.
+It’s just another skill that takes time.

-- Setting up sales funnels, but again, it’s a skill that I need to work on.
+- Setting up sales funnels, again, it’s a skill that I need to work on.
 Any skill can be learned

 Takeaways And Lessons After 4 Years of Blogging

-Blogging is an up and down game.
+Blogging is an up-and-down game.
 There will always be struggles, good days, and bad days.
 There are days that you feel like you have this whole blogging thing figured out, and other days that you want to quit because you wonder if you actually are making a difference.
 I started doing these reports once a year for anyone that wanted an honest vulnerable post about how it’s really going.
 No, the numbers are not flashy.
 Yes, other people are making much more of an income from their blogs.
 But to me, it’s still well worth the journey.